deepchecks/deepchecks/docs/source/getting-started/get-started.rst

 Check out our :doc:`/checks_gallery/tabular/index` to see all the available checks for Tabular and :doc:`/checks_gallery/vision/index` for CV.

-They are checks for different phases in the pipeline:
+They are checks for different phases in the ML workflow:

 - Data Integrity
 - Train-Test Validation (Distribution and Methodology Checks)